 A School Readiness Assessment provides assessment of the child’s performance as it relates to the key aspects and skills required for starting school.
 Findings from this assessment can help you know if there is a need to strengthen a skill further before your child starts their Prep year.

 - Handwriting and fine motor skills

 - Friendship and social skills

-An Assessment by a children’s Occupational Therapist, identifies any underlying skill difficulties.
+An Assessment by a Grow On Therapist, identifies any underlying skill difficulties.
 By looking at the whole child and doing the detective work to understand what is impacting on their learning, we can make recommendations on how to build your child’s skills and provide therapy sessions to work on these.
 The assessment process also identifies areas of strength and how these may harnessed to help with learning.

 The most satisfying thing about helping children develop the skills they need for school, is seeing them develop in confidence as they experience success.
 They are happier to go to school and do homework.
 They are more confident in themselves and have a underlying sense of self worth that spills over into other areas of their life.